gluster/gluster-kubernetes/docs/design/gluster-block-provisioning.md

 this gives the kubernetes administrator a way to e.g. separate different storage qualities, or to reserve a cluster exclusively for block-volumes.

-#### Question

-Should Heketi create new file volumes for hosting block volume files (or in the future try to expand the currently used file volume), or is that solely up to the administrator?

 ### Details On Calling ```gluster-block```